Salicylic Acid Vs. Benzoyl Peroxide: What’s Best For Acne?

 The Lancet’s Global Health Metrics report presented striking data regarding acne vulgaris.
 In 2019, it accounted for 4.96 million Disability-Adjusted Life Years (DALYs) globally, with 3.52 million DALYs occurring among individuals aged 15-49.
 The report integrated new data from Poland (2015-2017) and USA claims data (2015-2016) into its model, emphasizing the substantial burden of acne on the affected population.
 These individuals may benefit greatly from using benzoyl peroxide.

-• Remove all your makeup before you cleanse your face with a benzoyl peroxide-based cleanser.
+• Remove makeup effectively before you cleanse your face with a benzoyl peroxide-based cleanser.

 • Cleanse and tone your skin before applying any serum, gel, or lotion to it that contains benzoyl peroxide.